Total Eclipse of the Heart: Background and composition

+The lyric "Turn around, bright eyes" had originally appeared in Steinman's 1969 college musical The Dream Engine.
+Steinman had originally written the song's verse melody for his score to the 1980 film A Small Circle of Friends.
 Steinman said in an interview with Playbill about the inclusion of the song in his 1997 musical Dance of the Vampires:with 'Total Eclipse of the Heart', I was trying to come up with a love song and I remembered I actually wrote that to be a vampire love song.
 Its original title was 'Vampires in Love' because I was working on a musical of Nosferatu, the other great vampire story.
 If anyone listens to the lyrics, they're really like vampire lines.
 It's all about the darkness, the power of darkness and love's place in the dark...He also told People that he thought Tyler sounded like John Fogerty and wrote the song "to be a showpiece for her voice."
 Tyler described the song as "a challenge [to sing]," stating that she "[doesn't] like songs that anybody can sing.
 I like songs that need a lot of energy."
 After Steinman presented her with the song, she told The Times, "I just had shivers right up my spine...I couldn't wait to actually get in and record it."
+Tyler told Record Mirror that she thought the song was about "someone who wants to love so badly she's lying there in complete darkness."

 According to Meat Loaf, Steinman had written the song, along with "Making Love Out of Nothing at All", for Meat Loaf's album Midnight at the Lost and Found; however, Meat Loaf's record company refused to pay Steinman, and he wrote separate songs himself.
 "Total Eclipse of the Heart" was given to Bonnie Tyler and "Making Love Out of Nothing at All" to Air Supply.
 Tyler has denied this claim.
 "Meat Loaf was apparently very annoyed that Jim gave that to me," Tyler stated.
 "But Jim said he didn't write it for Meat Loaf, that he only finished it after meeting me."
 Steinman said to People that he considered it "an aria to me, a wagnerian-like onslaught of sound and emotion.
 I wrote it to be a showpiece for her voice."